RDO34/altp/README.md

 Full credits to [@rajasegar](https://github.com/rajasegar) and [@juanvqz](https://github.com/juanvqz) for the awesome [alacritty-themes](https://github.com/rajasegar/alacritty-themes) NPM package that inspired this.

+Credit for the included themes goes to the original authors.
+See the individual themes for the author details.

+> Requires Alacritty >= v0.13.0

 ## Motivation

 I'd wanted to try out some other themes for Alacritty so thought I'd give [alacritty-themes](https://github.com/rajasegar/alacritty-themes) a go, but found it didn't support the newer TOML config syntax for Alacritty.